* Italy under pressure after Savona remarks

 * Euro zone periphery govt bond yields http://tmsnrt.rs/2ii2Bqr

-LONDON, July 10 (Reuters) - Italian government bond yields rose on Tuesday, reversing earlier falls after comments on Italy's membership of the single currency by a eurosceptic member of the government.
-European Affairs Minister Paolo Savona said Italy needed to be ready for "all eventualities" regarding its membership of the euro zone, which might depend on factors outside its control.
+LONDON, July 10 (Reuters) - Italian government bond yields rose on Tuesday, reversing earlier falls and pushing out the gap over benchmark German debt after comments on Italy's membership of the single currency from a eurosceptic member of the government.
+European Affairs Minister Paolo Savona said Italy needed to be ready for "all eventualities" regarding its permanence in the euro zone, which might depend on factors outside its control.

 Savona was originally picked as economy minister by the anti-establishment coalition that took office last month, but the choice was vetoed by the head of state because of his critical views about the euro.

-In a sign of how sensitive markets have become to Italian political developments, bond yields rose and Milan's blue-chip share index erased earlier gains after the remarks.
+In a sign of how sensitive markets have become to Italian political developments, bond yields rose and Milan's blue-chip share index briefly erased earlier gains after the remarks .

 "He is a well-known eurosceptic and he seems to be being deliberately provocative," said Chris Scicluna, head of economic research at Daiwa Capital Markets in London.

 "To the extent that we knew his views already, the latest comment provides a reminder that there are people in the government with these views and that the Italian government is on a path of confrontation with the European Union."

 Italian 10-year bond yields, which had traded lower for much of the day, were up 1.5 basis points, while five-year bond yields were 2.5 bps higher at 1.81 percent .